sagemath/trac_to_gh/Issue 3454.md

 # Issue 3454: notebook -- email input box has to be filled in before the other input boxes are processed

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/3454

 Original creator: TimothyClemans